barryclark/jekyll-now/_posts/2018-6-20-Simple-data-logger.md

 title: Simple data logger
 ---

 A simple system for collecting and transmitting data to be stored and analysed.
 Data is collected by a DHT11 combinded temperature and humidity sensor attached to a NodeMCU unit.
-It is transmitted over HTTP to a dashboard service such as Grafana where it can be logged and visualised.
-The dashboard will be publicly available and accessable from any internet enable device.
+It is transmitted to the thinger.io IoT platform where it can be displayed using a graphical dashboard.

 ## Components
 * Board: ESP8266 NodeMCU